Paul Bürkner

 Publications:

-Fazio L. & Bürkner P. C. (in review).
+• Fazio L. & Bürkner P. C. (accepted).
 Gaussian distributional structural equation models: A framework for modeling latent heteroscedasticity.
-ArXiv preprint.
+Multivariate Behavioral Research.
 Preprint Code & Data

 Simulation-Based Prior Distributions for Bayesian Models